 All information is accurate as of the writing of this article.

 Tips for Retirement Planning

-- Looking for a financial advisor firm that serves individual clients like you?
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Looking for a financial advisory firm that serves individual clients like you?
+SmartAsset's free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Don’t forget to take Social Security payments into account when you formulate what kind of income you’ll need in retirement.
 If you don’t know what you’re in line to receive, check out SmartAsset’s Social Security calculator.